youyanggu/covid19_projections/index.md

-We present an intuitive model that builds machine learning techniques on top of a classic infectious disease model to make COVID-19 infections and deaths projections for the US, all 50 US states, and more than 70 countries.
-The countries our projections cover encompass 6.4 billion people and account for >95% of all global reported COVID-19 deaths.
+We present an intuitive model that builds machine learning techniques on top of a classic infectious disease model to make COVID-19 projections for infections and deaths for the US, all 50 US states, and more than 70 countries.
+The countries our projections cover encompass 6.4 billion people and account for more than 95% of all global reported COVID-19 deaths.

-Our infections estimate includes all infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
+Our infections estimates include all infected individuals of the SARS-CoV-2 virus, not just those that took a COVID-19 test and tested positive.
 The vast majority of infected individuals in our estimates do not get tested, and thus do not get reported as a positive case.
 As of August, we estimate the true number of infected individuals in the US is roughly 4-8x higher than the reported cases.
 See our writeup, [Estimating True Infections](/estimating-true-infections), for a more detailed look into this subject.
 To get a sense of the number of individuals that are actively infectious, we recommend dividing the *"currently infected"* estimate by 2-4.

 On this page:
 * [View US projections](#current-us-projections)